smsfactor/smsfactor-laravel/README.md

 $account = app('SMSFactor\Message');
 $response = $account->send([
 	'to' => '33600000000',
-	'text' => 'Did you ever dance with the devil in the pale moonlight ?'
+	'text' => 'Have you ever danced with the devil in the pale moonlight ?'
 ]);
 print_r($response->getJson());
 ```